Bacterial vaginosis

 Standard treatment

 Women who are asymptomatic do not require treatment unless they are undergoing termination of pregnancy.
 The treatment of women who are symptomatic depends on pregnancy status.
+In general, metronidazole orally or as a pessary may be given to non-pregnant patients and in pregnant patients metronidazole may be given but it should be discussed with the patients' obstetrician.

 Complications